duduribeiro/blog/_posts/2021-01-29-creating-a-docker-image-with-database-preloaded.markdown

 <div class="breaker"></div>

-## Preloading the database on the image
+## Preloading the database in the image

-To preload the database on the image, we need to tell our Dockerfile to execute the same `entrypoint` of the original PostgreSQL image so it can execute the dump in the build step.
+To preload the database in the image, we need to tell our Dockerfile to execute the same `entrypoint` of the original PostgreSQL image so it can execute the dump in the build step.
 Let's use [Multi-Stage build](https://docs.docker.com/develop/develop-images/multistage-build) to divide our build in two steps.
 The first one will execute the `entrypoint` with the dump file and the second one will copy the data folder to the resulting image.

 {% highlight docker %}
 # dump build stage